johann-solo/oliveandmango.github.io/site/content/blog/2018-03-06-quick-easy-chicken-biryani.md

 </br>
 </br>

 I found it quite easy to find the rest of the ingredients here on Trinidad.
 There was only one that I couldn’t find in a regular grocery store here and that was the ground coriander.
 My friend got some for me at a spice shop near to where she works so that was perfect.
-It is quite easy to find dried coriander here so I could have also easily done that and ground it myself in my coffee grinder.
+It is quite easy to find coriander seeds here so I could have also easily used those and ground them myself in my coffee grinder.
 Everything else was pretty easy to find or substitute, making this recipe ‘easy’.
 I’m so happy I came across it and I know you will love it too!
 Hope you enjoy it!
 </br>
 </br>
 ![Quick And Easy Chicken Biryani](/images/uploads/2018_03_06_quick_easy_chicken_biryani_6.jpg)